Notoncebut2x/ymVirtualInternship/readme.md

 ### Final project
 The final project will have two components:
- - **University-focused capstone**: Supporting your university's YouthMappers chapter by developing and implementing a mapping campaign/project
+ - **Chapter-focused capstone**: Supporting your university's YouthMappers chapter by developing and implementing a mapping campaign/project
  - **Network-focused capstone**: Supporting the global YouthMappers network by creating and compiling onboarding materials for new chapters

  We will be providing detailed instructions for the final project in Week 4 of the internship.
 Until then, please be sure to complete the homework assignments involving check-ins with your university's YouthMappers chapter!